 Lebkuchen make a great gift for anyone who loves cookies as much as Santa does.

-When you take a bite, first you taste the warm spices, the cinnamon and clove and nutmeg.
+When you take a bite, first you taste the warm spices: the cinnamon and clove and nutmeg.
 Then there’s a bright note from the candied citrus, and a toasty, rich nuttiness.
-They’re dense and chewy, so it’s great to have something to sip with them: a cool glass of milk, or a hot mug of tea, or a snifter of brandy.
+They’re dense and chewy, so it’s great to have something to sip with them: a cool glass of milk, a hot mug of tea, or a snifter of brandy.
 Or you could eat them the way the medieval monks did: with beer.